Ollymid/Project-0/Replacement Morty Quiz.md

 I have many upgrades I wish to carry out in future:

-- Improve the overall styling
+- Improve the overall styling.
-- I want to create a 2 player mode
+- I want to create a 2 player mode.
+- add a timer to the questions.
 - I want to throw in some more Morty Buttons that will help (or hinder) the user with the quiz.
-- I want to include animation of elements
+- I want to include animation of elements.

 https://github.com/Ollymid